TyruswooStudio/Tyruswoo_TileControl-MV/README.md

 # Tyruswoo Tile Control for RPG Maker MV

+Change tiles dynamically during gameplay!

+Great for farming, secret passages, making water or lava flow, mining, enemies that break walls, placing furniture, etc!

 ## Plugin Commands

+All supported plugin commands are listed below.

+Most of these commands call for x,y coordinates;
+you can use phrases like `x+2` or `y-1` to specify coordinates relative to the active event.
+Refer to the Relative Coordinates section of this document for more info.

+Most Tile Control commands call for one or more Tile IDs; these can be given as an exact integar, in the form `Tx,y`, or in the form `Tn`.
+Read the Tile ID Finding and Tile ID Codes sections of this document for examples and more details.

 ### `Tile Info`
 Displays the location and ID of the tiles on which